Comprehensive Planning

 Planning for Emerging Technologies

-Emerging technologies such as e-commerce, artificial intelligence, and autonomous vehicles are having or will have disruptive effects on society and planning practice.
-As APA Research Director, David Rouse prioritized development of resources to guide communities in planning for the coming deployment of autonomous vehicles, which have been called the most transformative transportation technology since mass production of the private automobile.
+Emerging technologies such as artificial intelligence, new mobility, and smart cities are having disruptive effects on society and planning and design practice.
+As APA Research Director, David Rouse prioritized development of resources to guide communities in planning for the coming deployment of autonomous vehicles.
 David has done extensive research on the topic of smart cities and is co-author of the PAS Report Smart Cities: Integrating Technology, Community, and Nature.
-He and Ben Hitchings of Green Heron Planning, LLC have developed an integrated methodology to help communities prepare for technological, economic, social, and environmental drivers of change called ProAct Now.
+He and Ben Hitchings of Green Heron Planning, LLC developed an integrated methodology to help communities prepare for technological, economic, social, and environmental drivers of change.
+This methodology was applied in Managing Disruption in a Rapidly Changing World: A Briefing Book for Decision-Makers in North Carolina, prepared for the UNC School of Government’s Growing Practical Solutions for North Carolina initiative.
+David is currently exploring the implications of artificial intelligence for planning and design practice in his research and teaching activities.